smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 | 3  | Mango | 11       |
 | 4  | Mango | 5        |

-Here the query can be written much cleaner using a window function.
+Here, the query can be written much cleaner using a window function.

 ```sql
 WITH cte_Count AS